 Step 1: Application: Complete our easy-to-use online application.

-Step 2: An admissions counselor will contact you within 48-72 hours with information regarding our online assessment tests.
+Step 2: An admissions counselor will contact you within 24-48 hours with information regarding creating your student’s account.

-Step 4: Your student’s admissions counselor will draft a personalized class schedule based on his/her entrance assessment exam results and official transcripts.
+Step 4: Your student’s admissions counselor will draft a personalized class schedule based on his/her records and, if necessary, have them take an entrance assessment.